foodkit/automated-release-notes/README.md

 * `--user` issue tracker username
 * `--pass` issue tracker password
 * `--regex` issue prefix regular expression
+* `--format` output format, can be either 'github' or 'slack'

 Or, they can be placed in `.env` file within a project: